Virgin Gorda

 • Biras Creek Marina

-A well-protected anchorage accessible directly from North Sound.
-Twenty-two moorings are available for a fee of $30 per night.
+This well-protected anchorage is accessible directly from North Sound.
+Twenty-two moorings are available, each for a fee of $30 per night.

-A must-see unique nautical village catering to yachtsmen.
-The Quarterdeck Club and Marina offer private showers, fuel, electricity, garbage pickup, and mechanical services.
+This unique and must-see nautical village caters to yachters.
+The Quarterdeck Club and Marina offers private showers, fuel, electricity, garbage pickup, and mechanical services.

 • Drake’s Anchorage, South Bay

-Enclosed by Colquhoun Reef and Mosquito Island, this anchorage provides excellent protection and good holding in 20-30 feet of water.
+The Colquhoun Reef and Mosquito Island enclose this anchorage.
+It provides excellent protection and good holding in 20-30 feet of water.
 Moorings are available.

 • Gun Creek

-Literally the “end of the road” when it comes to heading east on Virgin Gorda.
-This is a protected anchorage to the east of Leverick Bay.
-The jetty has a government built passenger terminal from which the resorts in North Sound run their ferry and launch services.
+It’s the “end of the road” when heading east on Virgin Gorda.
+This protected anchorage lies east of Leverick Bay.
+The jetty has a government-built passenger terminal from which the resorts in North Sound run their ferry and launch services.
 Provisions, ferry, restaurant, taxi island tours, and garbage disposal are available.

 • Leverick Bay Resort & Marina, North Sound